 Because of this, DNA has become one of our most powerful forensic tools.
 This led to one of readers to ask, “Can DNA samples be faked?”

 DNA Not So Bulletproof Anymore?

 Other forms of evidence, like blood-spatter analysis and ballistics, relies on expert judgment and is considered to have a more limited connection with established science.
-DNA surpasses those methods and is considered to be more reliable than even eyewitness evidence, which can suffer from a relatively higher error rate.
+DNA evidence in forensics surpasses those methods and is considered to be more reliable than even eyewitness evidence, which can suffer from a relatively higher error rate.

 Fake DNA Evidence

 Things have changed recently, when in late 2009, scientists in Israel demonstrated the ability to fabricate DNA evidence.
 The researchers created saliva and blood samples containing DNA from another person other than the original donor.
 The researchers took blood from a woman and centrifuged it to remove the white cells, which contain DNA.
 They then added DNA to the remaining red blood cells, which had been amplified from a man’s hair follicle.